 Figure 1.
 Quarantined Email Notification.

-Use the Message Log to manage quarantined mail.
+Use the Message Log to manage mail.
 The Message Log page displays all email messages that come through the Barracuda Email Security Service to your account.
-You can filter the view by All, Allowed, UI Delivered, Not Allowed, Blocked, Deferred, or Quarantined using the drop-down menu.
+You can filter messages by All, Allowed, UI Delivered, Not Allowed, Blocked, Deferred, or Quarantined using the drop-down menu.
+Note that messages expire after 30 days.

 Figure 2.
 Filter Messages in the Message Log.